TungnxUIT/CE213-RISCV/README.md

 ## Suported Instructions

-Click [link](https://docs.google.com/spreadsheets/d/1AXK-irwirG9tSc05poDliCQUe7ENwq49/edit?usp=sharing&ouid=118179136445249862692&rtpof=true&sd=true) to know more supported instructions
+Click the [link](https://docs.google.com/spreadsheets/d/1AXK-irwirG9tSc05poDliCQUe7ENwq49/edit?usp=sharing&ouid=118179136445249862692&rtpof=true&sd=true) to know more supported instructions

 ## Hazard Management

 Our work supports data forwarding to prevent data hazard.
 Forwarding works in most case but branch jump, to deal with it our design supportd hazard detection as well.

+## Testing